Tips & Tricks - Groovy web error handler

 def bMyError = g_exception.isCausedBy(java.lang.Exception)

 a test is performed as to whether the triggering exception is an exception that should be responded to in a user-defined manner.
-In this case, if the triggering exception is of type "java.lang.Exception", the return value "bMyError" is true.
-The subsequent if condition is therefore fulfilled.
+If the triggering exception has the type "java.lang.Exception", the returned value "bMyError" is true.
+The subsequent "if" condition is therefore met.
 The defined error message us shown in the browser depending on the current language.
 The following properties can be set to define the error message:

-The defined properties "title" and "description" are displayed in the browser in the event of an error: The processing sequence defined via the lexicographical order would therefore be aborted at this point after the error message is displayed.
+The defined "title" and "description" properties and shown in the browser if an error occurs: The processing order defined by the lexicographical order would therefore be terminated at this point after displaying the error message.

 Error handler in use